Kingshurst: Economy

-Pavilions Club
+Kingshurst is a adjacent to Birmingham Airport, NEC (National Exhibition Centre), Birmingham Business Park and the Jaguar Land Rover plant in Elmdon.

+Community facilities

+The centre of Kingshurst dates from the 1950s and is located around Marston Drive and Gilson Way.
+Kingshurst library is located on Marston Drive, alongside the village post office, optician, hair salon, pharmacy and a Co-operative store.
+Since 2021, the shopping area has been undergoing major redevelopment by Solihull Council and West Midlands Combined Authority.
+The masterplan includes 75-80 new social and privately owned housing, a new park, four retail outlets, village hall and a coffee house.
+The new high street will be named "Boulevard".

 The Pavilions Club on Meriden Drive was built in the 1960s, then modernised in 2016.
 It is a sports and social club with kitchen facilities.
 On the site is the Kingshurst field which is owned by the Parish council in a covenant going back to the 1950s.
 The club is used for football, rugby, horse-riding and other community activities.